jagretz/learning-react/README.md

 * Before jsx, web developers used html templates for rendering javascript.
 This worked but suffered one major problem; the variety of things you could apply within the templating language of your chose was always limited.
 JSX on the otherhand is defined directly inside your javascript file which means you get all the functionality of javascript within your templates; you are limited only by what javascript or the framework you are using supports.
 * You can write your templates with plain old javascript but it is much faster to use the jsx syntax to define your template.
 It is slightly different than normal html but close enough so as not to worry.
-* Caveat: With jsx you can't output multiple adjacent elements without a wrapping element.
+* Caveat: JSX must have only one root node; Without a root node, the `createElement` function wouldn't know where to apply css and other values.
+Having multiple root nodes would break how the `createElement` function would work.
+It's important to remember, unlike other templating langauges, `createElement` won't provide a default wrapper html element (like a <div> tag). -- With jsx you can't output multiple adjacent elements without a wrapping element.
 This is a requirement of jsx.
 In other words, each component requires a wrapping element.
 This single element might compose the entire react component, but if you need to have more you'll need to wrap it in another html tag.
 For example, if you wanted to have a title and descript you might write something like this:
 ```javascript
 var destination = document.querySelector("#container");
 ReactDOM.render(